 Variations

-- Instead of using olive oil as I do, you can go the traditional route and use chicken fat (schmaltz in Yiddish).
-If you can't find chicken fat, it might be easier for you to buy duck fat.
+- Instead of using olive oil, as I do, you can go the traditional route and use chicken fat (schmaltz in Yiddish).
+If you can't find chicken fat, it might be easier to buy duck fat.
 Ghee is another tasty and widely available option.

 If you use a food processor, this recipe is as easy as can be!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

 Add more olive oil to the skillet and saute the livers.
 Don't overcook them!